All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 cat.name # => nil

 Everything is correct here.
-Our copy is currently empty.
-We need to pass the value using our new method (setter).
+Our instance is currently empty.
+We need to pass a value using our new method (setter).

 cat.name = 'Ruby'

-We do not see any mistake.
-So let's try to use the getter method to extract the value:
+We do not see any errors.
+So let's try to retrieve the value using the getter method:

 cat.name # => Ruby

 Everything works.
-But imagine that your class has not only name, but dozens of different attributes (age, color, etc.).
-It is not very convenient to write getter and setter methods every time.
+But imagine that your class has not just name, but dozens of different attributes (age, color, etc.).
+Writing getter and setter methods every time is not very convenient.

 class Cat